 Maintaining optimum heating and cooling settings cuts down your energy costs by up to 8% on average.
 Smart thermostats automatically regulate the temperature, or you can control them from your phone and the touch panel to dictate how hot or cold you want your home.
 Smart thermostats are easy DIY projects that take less than an hour for experienced DIY’ers.
 Follow the manufacturer’s instructions when installing your smart thermostat.
-If you’re unsure, you can always give us a call at CDO Heating and Air Inc. and we will take care of the rest.
+If you’re unsure, you can always give us, your trusty Doylestown HVAC experts, a call at CDO Heating and Air Inc. and we will take care of the rest.

 2. Schedule Regular Maintenance

 Even top-of-the-line HVAC systems lose efficiency over time.
 Lost efficiency means the system will have to work harder to heat and cool your space which means more electricity and water bills.
-Regular HVAC maintenance from CDO Heating and Air Inc. ensures your HVAC is in good working condition.
+Regular HVAC maintenance from the reliable Doylestown HVAC pros of CDO Heating and Air Inc. ensures your HVAC is in good working condition.